infovirtuel/Atera-Report-Generator/README.md

 # News

+## 1.4.4.x

 ARG 1.5.4.4 is out!

 PDF Reports are now easier on the eye and fit the overall Atera visual style.

+critical bugs have been fixed

+ARG now has an optional caching feature in the misc. menu, It's awesome and is a must-have for regular power users.

+Also please check out the OS End of life & geolocation features!

+## 1.5.5.x

+I will split the linux build and the MacOS build from the windows build in ARG 1.5.5.x.

+The windows build will stay the main focus of developement.

+The linux build will focus on the web version, cli and docker, while the backend will remain compatible with the main Windows Build.

+The macOS build will only retain the GUI.

 # Feature Summary: